jessepav/lacygoill-wiki-backup/keyboard/layout.md

     $ setxkbmap -query

-## How to print it for the console and for X11?
+## How to print it for the virtual console and for X11?

     $ localectl status

-The console layout will be printed on the line containing `VC Keymap`:
+The virtual console layout will be printed on the line containing `VC Keymap`:

     VC Keymap: fr